Minnesota Timber Plans

 A Woodland Stewardship Plan helps you understand what is in your woods, how to improve them, and when to do work.
 A unique plan is developed for your woods based on your land management goals.
 The plan can help you stay on track over the long-term and keep your woods healthy and beautiful.
 Plans are written for woodland owners with 20 to 5,000 acres where at least 10 acres have or will have trees.
 Plans are updated every 10 years to stay current with your needs and your woods.

 Plans are developed and written by foresters trained in woodland stewardship from the DNR, environmental organizations, Soil and Water Conservation Districts, and consulting foresters.
 The cost for a Woodland Stewardship Plan depends on who writes it and the size of your woods.

 While a DNR forester can write your plan, you can also hire another stewardship forester to do the work.
-Check out the interactive map of approved Minnesota Woodland Stewardship Plan writers on the U of M Extension’s MyMinnesotaWoods webpage or ask a DNR forester for a list of plan writers in your area.
+Check out the interactive map of approved Minnesota Woodland Stewardship Plan writers (link is external) on the U of M Extension’s MyMinnesotaWoods webpage or ask a DNR forester for a list of plan writers in your area.